Rayness/ClipTide/README.md

 > [!IMPORTANT]
 > ### Please note!
 > The application requires **[Python](https://www.python.org/downloads/)** installed.
 If it is not, an automatic installation will be performed.
 By downloading the applications you agree to the installation of **Python** on your personal computer.
+If you already have a version of Python lower than 3.12 installed, you need to install this version, or higher.
+Or delete the installed Python and the program will download the latest version

 ## Download